mdibella-dev/mdb-theme-blocks-two/README.md

 * New: Add package.json
 * New: Add wp_set_script_translations() support.
 * New: Adapt block file inclusion process from blocks-lab project.
-* New: Add dynamic preview of post-terms in block editor.
+* New: Add dynamic preview of post-terms in block editor (backport from blocks-lab).
 * Improve: Reorganize block related files and folder to match those in blocks-lab project.
 * Improve: Remove check for register_block() on every single block registration.
 * Improve: Create new German translation.
+* Improve: Remove title in post-terms-archive.
 * Bugfix: File not found error (ajax-loadmore.min.js).